WayneCrawford/pspicker/README.md

     distri_secs:        # size of window in seconds in which to look for the maximum # of picks
     offsets:            # final window offset in seconds [left, right] from peak distribution
     end_cutoff: 0.9     # don't look for extrema beyond this fraction of the overall time
-    n_picks: 5          # number of picks to use for each trace
+    n_extrema: 5        # number of kurtosis extrema to pick for each trace
 SNR: # Parameters affecting the signal-to-noise level calculation and use
     noise_window:              # seconds to use for noise window
     signal_window:             # seconds to use for signal_window